flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210220-pfizer-and-biontech-after-submitting-new-data-to-the-fda-which-they-say-shows-their-covid/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "Pfizer and BioNTech’s COVID-19 vaccine may not require the hospital grade, ultra-low temperature freezer storage originally thought."
+    Pfizer and BioNTech’s COVID-19 vaccine may not require the hospital grade, ultra-low temperature freezer storage originally thought.

 ---
 **BACKGROUND:** In December, the FDA approved the COVID-19 vaccine developed by Pfizer and BioNTech for emergency use.
 The mRNA vaccine is a two-dose vaccine given 21 days apart to people 16 and older.
 Currently, it must be stored at ultra-cold temperatures (-112ºF to -76ºF) before being administered.